ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

 When key rotation is performed, every KEK in all key material files in `folderPath` is unwrapped with the old MEK version to enable decrypting the DEK.
 A new KEK is generated for each master key ID, and wrapped with the new MEK version.
 Creating a new KEK, instead of re-using the old one, doesn't only mean that security is improved but also that the performance of subsequent data read operations is increased.
 This is because a single key rotation process, run by the administrator, operates across multiple files created by different processes, meaning many different KEKs for the same MEK ID.
 The key rotation process replaces the old KEKs with a single new KEK, which allows the readers to run a single unwrap interaction with KMS for each master key.

 For examples of how to use key rotation:
-- For key management by application, see [Key rotation in key management by application](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-application#key-rotation-key-mgt-application).
+- For key management by application, see [Key rotation in key management by application](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-application#key-rotation-key-mgt-application){: new_window}.
-- For key management by Key Protect, see [Key rotation key management by Key Protect](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-key-protect#key-rotation-key-mgt-keyprotect).
+- For key management by Key Protect, see [Key rotation key management by Key Protect](/docs/AnalyticsEngine?topic=AnalyticsEngine-key-management-key-protect#key-rotation-key-mgt-keyprotect){: new_window}.

 ## Learn more
 {: #learn-more-parquet-encryption}